CharsmX23/CharsmX23/README.md

-- 👋 Hi, I’m @charu
+- 👋 Hi, I’m @charsm
 - 👀 I’m interested in SOFTware,HARDware integration
+- Building cool stuffs ON-LINE

 <!---
 charsmello23/charsmello23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.